One of the most commonly mixed-up concepts in investing is the difference between market volatility and market risk.

 - Risk is the probability that an investment will result in permanent or long-lasting loss of value.

-- Volatility is merely how rapidly or significantly an investment tends to change in price.
+- Volatility is merely how rapidly or significantly an investment tends to change in price over a period of time.

 The reason this is important is because volatility doesn’t necessarily address how sturdy an investment’s value is.
 Price is what you pay for an investment, while value is what you get.